Los Angeles Fire Season Is Beginning Again. And It Will Never End.

 In late winter, Los Angeles was visited by 41 consecutive days of rain — an epic deluge for a drought-stricken state but also a mixed blessing.
 In the forest areas in the north, drought and heat can reliably create fire conditions.
 But in greater Los Angeles, the better predictor is actually the availability of grassland, which grows more bountifully when it rains.
 This sequence of extreme weather may sound paradoxical — historic rains followed quickly by fear of fire — but climate change promises to make everything more extreme, including sudden meteorological reversals.
 By 2100, one recent study suggested, parts of the planet could be hit by six climate-driven natural disasters at once.

 In 2018, then-Governor Jerry Brown called the fires “the new normal,” then adjusted to “the new abnormal.”
 A better phrase would be “the end of normal,” since climate change promises to cascade away from us as long as we continue to burn fossil fuels.
 Among those living in fire-prone areas, apocalyptic talk often unfolded alongside quotidian concerns and a kind of personal utopianism.
 A woman who’d made her home in Malibu long enough to live through nine fires was considering moving now, she told me, only for personal reasons.
 I spoke to a surfer who complained that for months last winter the water smelled like fire and tasted like ash, but he kept surfing.
 I talked to several people who refused mandatory evacuations, callused by “false alarm” evacuations in the past and eager, at the same time, to fight the fires themselves, should the flames really come.
+None planned to honor orders the next time, either.

 No one I spoke with who lost a home expected a long reprieve from fire, but all planned on rebuilding anyway — to do otherwise would mean losing their insurance money.
 Nobody’s premiums were even going up yet, though on NextDoor, the private-community bulletin-board app, residents of Malibu feared AIG might decline to renew their policies.
 (They pointed their finger at one homeowner who they said kept his gate locked, against code, preventing firefighters from getting through.)